 The proposed development would have either no impact or a negligible impact on the significance of the majority of the surrounding heritage assets.
 The exception to this is the Chalk Lane Conservation Area and some of the nearby listed buildings which are likely to experience an adverse impact at the low end of the less than substantial harm spectrum.
 It is anticipated that the application will engage paragraphs 193, 194 and 196 of the National Planning Policy Framework which require any harm to the significance of a designated heritage asset (including from development within its setting) to have clear and convincing justification; the decision maker to weigh the identified harm against the public benefits of the scheme; and for an asset's conservation to be given great weight within that planning balance.
-The significant and considerable public benefits derived from the scheme set out in the planning statement accompanying this application should be taken into account when considering the limited adverse impact of the proposals on the historic environment.
+The public benefits of the scheme have been outlined in the Planning Statement accompanying this application.
+The significant and considerable public benefits derived from the scheme are considered to justify the identified impact.
+They should be taken into account by the decision maker when considering the limited adverse impact of the proposals on the historic environment.